hotmeshio/sdk-typescript/README.md

 If all retries are exhausted, the activity fails and the error propagates to the workflow function — handle it with a standard `try/catch`.

-## It's just data
+## Workflow state is queryable data

-There is nothing between you and your data.
 Workflow state lives in your database as ordinary rows — `jobs` and `jobs_attributes`.
 Query it directly, back it up with pg_dump, replicate it, join it against your application tables.

 ```sql
 SELECT